iotgdev/4d-treasurebox/README.md

 - Drive outcomes and boost performance with contextual intelligence used to inform SEO, Social, OOH

-Creating contexts has never been easier!

-Power your 1st party data with 4D!

 ## Web tracking
+The 4D treasurebox needs URL data captured from media associated to customer profiles.
+To collect this data web tracking in the media will need to be setup via Javascript SDK, pixel tracking, or through the postback API.

-See the link below for the Treasure Data documentation about web tracking using the Treasure Data JavaScript SDK and Postback API https://docs.treasuredata.com/display/public/PD/Introduction+to+Web+Tracking
+See the link below for the Treasure Data documentation about web tracking using the Treasure Data JavaScript SDK and Postback API

+https://docs.treasuredata.com/display/public/PD/Introduction+to+Web+Tracking

-Below is an example of the pixel tracking event which can be added to sites to track page URLs
+Below is an example of the pixel tracking event which can be added to media to track page URLs

+<sup><sub>Note: the page_url should be replaced with an appropriate macro.</sup></sub>

 ```
 var track 		= new Image();